vitessio/website/content/en/docs/14.0/reference/vtadmin/operators_guide.md

 ## 3. Configure and build `vtadmin-web`

 {{< info >}}
 Unlike other Vitess components, `vtadmin-web` is not distributed as a binary.
-This is because environment variables specific to a Vitess environment (such as the hostname for `vtadmin-api`) are embedded during build time.
+This is because environment variables specific to a Vitess environment (such as the hostname for `vtadmin`) are embedded during build time.
 Since `vtadmin-web` produces a static HTML/CSS/JS build, it's not possible to read these values at run-time.
 {{< /info >}}

 Environment variables can be defined in a `.env` file or passed inline to the `npm run build` command.
-The full list of flags is given in the [vtadmin-web reference documentation][vtadmin_web_env_ref].
+The full list of flags is given in the [`vtadmin-web` reference documentation][vtadmin_web_env_ref].

-The following is from the [local example][local_example] showing a minimal set of environment variables. `$web_dir`, in this case, refers to the [vtadmin-web source directory][vtadmin_web_src] but could equally apply to the `web/vtadmin/` directory copied into a Docker container, for example. `REACT_APP_VTADMIN_API_ADDRESS` uses
+The following is from the [local example][local_example] showing a minimal set of environment variables. `$web_dir`, in this case, refers to the [`vtadmin-web` source directory][vtadmin_web_src] but could equally apply to the `web/vtadmin/` directory copied into a Docker container, for example. `REACT_APP_VTADMIN_API_ADDRESS` uses the same hostname as the `--addr` flag passed to `vtadmin` in the previous step.

 ```
 npm --prefix $web_dir --silent install